phxtho/HiveFive/README.md

 # HiveFive
-Web app for asking questions and getting help with your continuous learning on The Hive
+Application for asking questions and getting help with your continuous learning on The Hive